vincentmorneau/apex-pwa/doc/part3.md

 # Part 3: JavaScript Recap

-If you're already comfortable with JavaScript _Promises_, _Async_ and _Await_, head to [Part 4: Installing an APEX app into a mobile device](./doc/part4.md), where we will tackle the first PWA feature.
+If you're already comfortable with JavaScript _Promises_, _Async_ and _Await_, head to [Part 4: Installing an APEX App into a Mobile Device](./doc/part4.md), where we will tackle the first PWA feature.

 > This blog post series intends to cover everything there is to know about turning an APEX application into a Progressive Web App.
 >